koreader/koreader-base/README.md

 ## Use ccache

-Ccache can speed up recompilation by caching previous compilations and detecting when the same compilation is being done again.
-In other words, it will decrease build time when the source have been built.
+Ccache can speed up recompilation by caching previous compilations and detecting when the same compilation is being repeated.
+In other words, it will decrease build time when the sources have already been built.
 Ccache support has been added to KOReader's build system.
-Before using it, you need to install a ccache in your system.
+Before using it, you will need to install a ccache in your system.

-* in ubuntu use:`sudo apt-get install ccache`
+* in Ubuntu use:`sudo apt-get install ccache`
-* in fedora use:`sudo yum install ccache`
+* in Fedora use:`sudo yum install ccache`
 * install from source:
   * get latest ccache source from http://ccache.samba.org/download.html
   * unarchieve the source package in a directory